LakeMerritt.org

 INFORMAL ACTIVITIES

-Dog owners and their pets have a late afternoon meet-up in the Lakeside Park field next to Fairyland
+Dog owners and their pets have an afternoon meet-up in the Lakeside Park field next to Fairyland

-Roller bladers/skaters meet-up afternoon and evenings in the Lakeside Park Sailboat House
+Roller bladers/skaters/boarders meet-up afternoons & evenings in the Lakeside Park Sailboat House

 parking lot.